Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dP8lKBJ8ZQE.md

 ### Transcript

-> uh shall we yeah one more question actually this one was asked a couple times what's the status of docker images i don't know but i'll make a note of it right now and i'll try to find out that's a good question did we get i'll last later never mind no ask me now during the the
+> shall we yeah one more question actually this one was asked a couple times what's the status of docker images i don't know but i'll make a note of it right now and i'll try to find out that's a good question did we get i'll last later never mind no ask me now during the the